 Câu 13-14: Antonyms: Choose A, B, C or D that has the OPPOSITE meaning to the underlined word/phrase in each question.

-13. Independent learners are naturally and enthusiastic about exploring new concepts.
+13. Independent learners are naturally curious and enthusiastic about exploring new concepts.

 A. sensitive B. indifferent C. aggressive D. rebellious

-14. Reducing packaging by using fewer plastic bags is key to achieving long term .
+14. Reducing packaging by using fewer plastic bags is key to achieving long term sustainability.

 A. the state of having little impact on the environment